desihub/qlf/README.md

     git clone https://github.com/desihub/qlf.git
     ```

-2. Install software dependencies
+2. Install software dependencies and create conda environment

     ```
     source ~/miniconda3/bin/activate root
     ```

-    NOTE: if you don't have conda installed we recommend installing miniconda3 follow the instructions [here](https://conda.io/docs/install/quick.html) and make sure ~/miniconda3/bin is in your PATH
+    NOTE: if you don't have conda installed we recommend installing miniconda3 follow the instructions [here](https://conda.io/docs/install/quick.html) and make sure ~/miniconda3/bin is in your PATH by running `echo $PATH` and checking your .bashrc (or related)

     ```
     conda config --add channels conda-forge